TemporarilyOffline/FT8Off/README.md

         Exchange received
   2. A log without all required information may be invalidated.
 Contacts should be logged at the time they are completed.
   3. Single-band entrants are required to include all contacts made during the contest period, even if on other bands.
 Logs with contacts only on one band will be classified as single band entries unless the operator is operating in a tournament-style contest which does not specifically state it is a single band tournament.
-  4. The standard format to submit logs in in a standard ADIF/ADI file.
+  4. If you wish to upload your log for the sprint, please submit an ADI/ADIF file via https://ft8off.kd2fmw.com/upload.php.
-  5. Log submission is preferred via upload.
-Email is possible if you can not upload them.
-Send your logs in ADI/ADIF format to hrd@atfguy.com.
+  5. If your upload fails, you may send your log to kd2fmw@gmail.com as an ADI file.
-  6. The upload site is https://ft8off.kd2fmw.com/upload.php
+  6. You may also use WSJT-X to send your logged QSO as it happens.
+Instructions are at https://ft8off.kd2fmw.com/setup.php.

 ENTRY CONFIRMATION
-All logs received will be confirmed by “Ham Radio Dude” or “Temporarily Offline”
+All "offline" logs received will be confirmed by “Ham Radio Dude” or “Temporarily Offline”

 LOG DEADLINE

-  1. All entries must be sent WITHIN EIGHT (8) HOURS of the contest end.
+  1. All entries must be sent WITHIN EIGHT (8) HOURS of the sprint ending.
   2. Currently, no extensions are considered.
 This may change in the future.
   3. Logs submitted after the deadline may be listed in the results, but are not eligible for awards/prizes.

 LOG CHECKING
 All logs are checked using custom software and human judgment.

-  1. Duplicate contacts on the same band are removed and no additional points will be awrded.
+  1. Duplicate contacts are removed with the penalty that NO points will count for any of the contacts made with that callsign/individual.
   2. Contacts with an incorrectly received exchange are removed.
-  3. Call sign errors (bust) or call signs, not in the other log (NIL) are removed and receive no point value for that contact.
+  3. Call sign errors (bust) or call signs, not in the other log (NIL) are removed and receive a penalty of the QSO point value for that contact.
   4. Contacts that do not meet the band change rules for multi-operator entries are removed with no additional penalty.

 UNSPORTSMANLIKE CONDUCT